kaho0/AnimalHack/backend/CONSERVATION_ACTIONS.md

 # Conservation Actions API Endpoints

-This document describes the conservation actions endpoints that have been added to the AnimalHack IUCN Proxy.
+This document describes the conservation actions endpoints that have been added to the OneEarth IUCN Proxy.

 ## Endpoints